apache/couchdb-documentation/src/replication/intro.rst

 Transient and Persistant Replication
 ====================================

-There are two different kinds of setting up a replication.
-The first one that was introduced into CouchDB leads do a replication that could be called `trancient`.
+There are two different ways to set up a replication.
+The first one that was introduced into CouchDB leads do a replication that could be called `transient`.
-Trancient means that there are no documents backing up the replication.
+Transient means that there are no documents backing up the replication.
 So after a restart of the CouchDB server the replication will disapear.
-Later in time the :ref:`_replicator <replicator>` database was introduced which keeps documents containing your replication parameter.
+Later, the :ref:`_replicator <replicator>` database was introduced, which keeps documents containing your replication parameter.
 Such a replication can be called `persisent`.
-Trancient and persistent replications can have different :ref:`replication states <replicator/states>`.
+Trancient replications were kept for backward compatibility.
+Both replications can have different :ref:`replication states <replicator/states>`.

-The reason there are two is because transient ones where implemented first and were kept for backwards compatibility and are actually useful in some cases when programmatically creating replication jobs.

 Triggering, Stopping and Monitoring Replications
 ================================================